 Guy Schraenen (UK) is the founder of the Galerie Kontakt, of the publishing house Guy Schraenen éditeur, of the Archive for Small Press & Communication (A.S.P.C.) and an international known curator, publisher and advisor.
 Furthermore he is the author of essays and various publications.
 His many activities are mainly focused on artists' publications of the various international avant-garde and independent art movements from the late 1950s until the 1980s.

-Guy Schraenen was and is probably the only protagonist dealing with this genre of art in all possible roles, as producer, publisher, distributor, collector, curator and theorist - what makes him an important link between the artists, the institutions and the public.
+Guy Schraenen is probably the only protagonist dealing with this genre of art in all possible roles, as producer, publisher, distributor, collector, curator and theorist - what makes him an important link between the artists, the institutions and the public.

 In 1965 Guy Schraenen founded the GALERIE KONTAKT in Antwerp, which existed until 1978.
 In the beginning, the program was aimed to the field of Lyrical Abstraction and Constructivism.
 The gallery presented: Eduard Bal, Bram Bogart, Jean Degottex, Lucio Fontana, Jef Geys, René Guiette, Paul Van Hoeydonck, Georges Mathieu, Vantangerloo etc. Later the program shifted to activities related to the new avant-garde movements such as visual poetry, sound poetry, sound art, conceptual art, Fluxus, mail art and artists' books.

-In 1989, Guy Schraenen became the founder curator of the artists' publication collection A MUSEUM WITHIN A MUSEUM in the NEUES MUSEUM WESERBURG BREMEN, the first autonomous department of its kind.
+In 1989, Guy Schraenen became the founder curator of the artists' publication collection A MUSEUM WITHIN A MUSEUM in the NEUES MUSEUM WESERBURG BREMEN, Germany, the first autonomous department of its kind.

 Since many years Guy Schraenen is also responsible for the collections and exhibitions of artists’ publications in the FUNDAÇÃO DE SERRALVES in Porto, the MUSEU D'ART CONTEMPORANI DE BARCELONA (MACBA), the MUSEO REINA SOFIA in Madrid, the INTERNATIONAL CENTRE OF GRAPHIC ARTS (mglc) in Ljubljana and other institutions.